Updated: Jul 29

-Phototherapy is gaining ground in the medical field as an effective, non-invasive treatment option.
+Photobiomodulation therapy is gaining ground in the medical field as an effective, non-invasive treatment option for many brain disorders.

 Photons aimed at the brain relieve oxidative stress in the brain.
 When oxidative stress is relieved, a chain reaction of metabolic effects leads to an increase in blood flow and a reduction in inflammatory cytokines.
 According to a 2006 Trends in Immunology article “Cytokines Sing the Blues”, pro-inflammatory cytokines contribute to the physiological state in the brain which fuels depression.
 In fact, when pro-inflammatory cytokines were administered to healthy patients, 50% developed symptoms of depression.
 It makes sense, therefore, that a treatment that increases blood flow and reduces inflammatory cytokines in the brain would also reduce depression.